ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi instance-update-console-language INSTANCE_ID --code CODE`

-- `INSTANCE_ID`: The unique identifier or name of instance.
+- `INSTANCE_ID`: The unique identifier or name of the instance.

 **Options**